 The dollar index traded notably higher, approaching its 2-week highs.
 The dollar gains were supported by the significant inflationary pressures and the unexpected rise in retail sales last month, boosting expectations that the Fed will announce tapering measures in its meeting next week.
 The Fed is expected to reduce its monthly asset purchases, now at $120 billion, as the economy overcomes the pandemic crisis.
 However, the only concern is the job market that is still 6 million jobs away from full employment.

 UK Inflation at 9-Year Highs

-Annual inflation rate jumped to 3.2% in August, from 2% in July and above market expectations of 2.9%.
+The annual inflation rate jumped to 3.2% in August, from 2% in July and above market expectations of 2.9%.
 This figure marks the highest rate since March 2012.
 The recent highs were impacted by the government’s Eat Out to Help Out scheme in August 2020.
 A scheme that was used to support the economy reopening through discounted restaurant prices and reductions in VAT for the same sector.
-Monthly inflation rate increased to the highest in 3 years at 0.7%.
+The monthly inflation rate increased to the highest in 3 years at 0.7%.

 The BoE board will be meeting next week as market participants are pricing in a reduction in asset purchases to contain the accumulating inflationary pressures.